Ama Dablam Climb Expedition – Nepal

 - Airport transfers

-- Two nights stay in a Kathmandu hotel on arrival and two nights prior to departure in a double room.
-Private rooms are available for a small additional fee.
+- Two nights stay in our clean comfortable Kathmandu hotel on arrival and two nights prior to departure in a double room.
+Private rooms are available for a small additional fee

 - Other services and may be purchased and hired at minimal expense